muan/site/_posts/2013-02-13-pivotal-tweaker.md

 So I wrote [this post](/2012/11/27/pivotal-stories/), where I shared how you easily toggle your stories with merely a bookmark, and how I re-styled parts of Pivotal so the information I care about jumps out.

-Then our whole team found out, and they all want it! <br />
+Then our whole team found out, and they all want it!

+---

-So this is the story of why I made **Pivotal Tweaker**, download the plugin by click on this second huge button:
+So this is the story of why I made **Pivotal Tweaker**, to download the plugin, click on yet another huge button:

 <a href="https://chrome.google.com/webstore/detail/pivotal-tweaker/aodalckpkgijlndlnlhblojedfboaglg" target="_blank" class="big-button red" id="tweaker-dl">Download Pivotal Tweaker</a>

-{% include copyin.html %}

----

 And after you tried it, it'd be super nice if you could give me a [review](https://chrome.google.com/webstore/detail/pivotal-tweaker/aodalckpkgijlndlnlhblojedfboaglg/reviews) on Chrome Store, or better yet, share it or [tweet to me](http://twitter.com/muanchiou), let me know if you like it. <br />It'd just be a pat on the shoulder for me, but it's all I want! :)